nemesisdb/nemesisdb/docs/docs/tutorials/first-steps/setandget.md

 We'll store data of different types.
 With data types part of the JSON syntax, we don't have to care about types, only that the JSON is valid.

 To interact with data, the Key Value API is used.
-It's commands begin `KV_`.
+Its commands begin `KV_`.

 :::info Token
 Remember to replace the `tkn` with your token.